emc-mongoose/mongoose/doc/design/distributed_mode.md

 # Design

-The distributed mode test involves at least one master node and some set of the slave nodes.
+The distributed mode test involves at least one entry node and some set of the additional nodes.
 The test may be started from any node from that set.
-The node selected to start the test should be temporarily treated as the *master node*.
+The node selected to start the test should be temporarily treated as the *entry node*.
-The master node is not excluded from the actual load execution.
+The entry node is not excluded from the actual load execution.

-## Master Node
+## Entry Node

-Master node loads the scenario into the corresponding scripting engine.
+Entry node loads the scenario into the corresponding scripting engine.
 The scripting engine instantiates the scenario steps.
 Each load step consists of its local and remote parts.
 The local step functionality:

 * step slicing